decentraland/adr/content/ADR-172-rentals.md

 **Contract Index**

 This index can be updated by the owner of the Rentals contract.
 Updating this index with `bumpContractIndex()` will invalidate all signatures created with the previous value.
-It is intended to be used in case there is a signature leak from the off-chain signature storage and protect users.
+It is intended to be used in case there is a signature leak from the off-chain signature storage to protect users.

 **Signer Index**

-Each address has its own signer index.
+Each address has its signer index.
 Updating this index with `bumpSignerIndex()` will update the index of the sender.
 This is helpful for users that have lost track of their signatures and want to invalidate them all at once.

 **Asset Index**